 Positioning the decking screw in the deck board

-In all cases two screws should be applied on every substructure joist fixing point.
+In all cases, two screws should be applied on every substructure joist fixing point.
 Any single fixing will result in severe cupping and twisted boards.
 Screws should be positioned 20% of the total board width from the outside edge of the board.
-So in a 145mm width board the screws should be set 28/29mm from the outside edge of the board.
-At the board ends the higher quality projects have a double joist so the same calculation – where there is only a single joist a 45 degree angle should be adopted at the same distance.
+So in a 145mm width board, the screws should be set 28/29mm from the outside edge of the board.
+At the board ends the higher quality projects have a double joist so the same calculation or if there is only a single joist a 45-degree angle should be adopted at the same distance.
 This is because even if the board doesn’t split/crack on installation it will over time.
 To avoid splitting at the board ends pre-drilling is essential.

-For a true timber lovers deck a rebated hole created for the screw with a router.
+For a true timber lovers deck, a rebated hole was created for the screw with a router.
 Then plugged with the same timber materials (produced from offcuts).
 It is a timely affair to produce but looks amazing when sanded and oiled…

 Decking guidelines by the Association of Professional Landscapers